-You can feel more in control of your health when you have cancer by eating a balanced diet, staying physically active and looking after your mental wellbeing.
+You can feel more in control of your health when you have cancer by focusing on eating a balanced diet, staying physically active and looking after your mental wellbeing.

 What you can do